akshitagupta15june/ImageSonnetGeneration/README.md

-# Sonnet Generation using an Image
+# Sonnet Generation using Image Captioning

 ### GPU USED IS "GeForce GTX 1080 Ti with Compute Capability 6.1"